kbylin0531/psrg7_angular/README.md

 - [Tweet about it](https://twitter.com/intent/tweet?text=Angular%20Material%20Dashboard%20https://github.com/flatlogic/angular-material-dashboard%20via%20@flatlogicinc) to support revolution in classic paid templates market.
 - Follow [@flatlogicinc on Twitter](https://twitter.com/flatlogicinc).
 - Subscribe to Flatlogic newsletter at [flatlogic.com](http://flatlogic.com/)

+# Change
+template is place in Public
+and index.html is in application dir